dlbewley/demo-autofs/argo-apps/readme.md

 ## Setup 1Password

+The External Secrets Operator supports many providers including Hashicorp Vault for example.
+This example uses 1Password for it's ease of setup.

-* create a 1Password vault
+* Create a dedicated vault in 1Password for use by ESO

 ```bash
 $ op vault create eso --icon gears
 ```

-* Create a token to login to 1Password.
-90 days was max allowed :(
+* Create a token to authenticate ESO to 1Password.
+(90 days was max allowed)

 ```bash
 $ TOKEN=$(